Elizabeth M. Guggenheimer

 Executive Director, firstname.lastname@example.org, (212) 219-1800 ext.
 231

 Ms. Guggenheimer works with the Board and staff to advance Lawyers Alliance's mission and operations.
 She leads Lawyers Alliance's activities and positioning with nonprofit organizations, law firms, corporate legal departments, policymakers, and the general public.
-She also advises nonprofits and their boards of directors on legal issues, with a focus on the areas of pandemic relief and recovery, risk management, corporate governance, fundraising law, and legal ethics.
+She also advises nonprofits and their boards of directors on legal issues, with a focus on pandemic relief and recovery, risk management, corporate governance, fundraising law, and legal ethics.
 Ms. Guggenheimer became Executive Director in July 2019, after expanding Lawyers Alliance's client services, pro bono program, national network, and fundraising.
 She previously served as Lawyers Alliance's Legal Director 1999-2006, Deputy Executive Director 2006-2013, and Deputy Executive Director/Director of Institutional Advancement 2013-2019.

 Prior to joining Lawyers Alliance, Ms. Guggenheimer was Deputy Bureau Chief and Acting Bureau Chief of the New York State Attorney General's Charities Bureau and a litigator at Dewey Ballantine LLP.
 She received a joint J.D./M.P.A. from New York University School of Law and Princeton School of Public and International Affairs and A.B. from Harvard University.

 Lawyers Alliance publications: Bylaws That Work; Changing the Name of a New York Not-for-Profit Corporation; Charting the Course: Legal Help for Nonprofits in Troubled Times; Disaster Relief and Recovery; Extra Credit: A Legal Guide for Nonprofits Offering In-School and After-School Programs; and The Volunteer Workforce